- Home

 Traditional media still runs huge competitions, often with weak entry numbers because most listeners can't be bothered:

-• Local newspaper websites — often genuinely under-entered.
+- Local newspaper websites — often genuinely under-entered.
+Often only a few hundred entries for a £100-£500 voucher prize.

 The four UK competition entry methods, ranked